-Once the dough is folded back together, place this in a bowl, cover and leave in a warm place for about 2 hours for the final bulk fermentation.
+Once the dough is folded back together, place this in a bowl, cover and leave in a warm place for about 2 hours (or until it has nearly doubled in size) for the final bulk fermentation.

 Once bulk is over, pre-shape and let the dough relax for about 20 minutes.

 Then shape the loaf and place in the proofing basket.
 Cover with a food grade plastic bag and refrigerate overnight (18-24 hours).